DynamoDS/DynamoPrimer/10_Packages/10-4_Publishing.md

 ![](images/10-4/Publishing/Packages - 08.png)
 > This is the first submission for our package, and we've placed all of the example files and custom nodes into one folder.
 With this folder prepared, we're ready to upload to the Dynamo Package Manager.
-1. This folder contains five custom nodes.
+1. This folder contains five custom nodes (.dyf).
-2. This folder also contains four example files to show the user how to work with the custom nodes.
+2. This folder also contains five example files (.dyn) and one imported vector file (.svg).
+These files will serve as introductory exercises to show the user how to work with the custom nodes.

 ![](images/10-4/Publishing/Packages - 07.png)
 > In Dynamo, begin by clicking *Packages>Publish New Package...*